splitice/buyvm-stallion-api/README.md

 ## Install BuyVM Stallion API (PHP)
 ### Installing via Composer

-The recommended way to install OVH SDK is through [Composer](http://getcomposer.org).
+The recommended way to install the Stallion SDK is through [Composer](http://getcomposer.org).

 1. Add ``splitice/buyvm-stallion-api`` as a dependency in your project's ``composer.json`` file: